Hey guys and Gals and welcome to my ultimate guide on how to become a personal trainer.

-Since each of your clients will have a completely different personality type, you need to be able to adapt in order to relate each of them personally.
+Since each of your clients will have a completely different personality type, you need to be able to adapt to relate each of them personally.
 Your clients put a lot of faith and trust in what you’re doing.

 Possessing excellent leadership qualities

-If you come off as unsure of what you are talking about or unconfident, you can bet that they will not be confident in achieving their goals as well.
-If you feel that you lack leadership qualities, take a class on public speaking so that you could build your own confidence.
+If you come off as unsure of what you are talking about or unconfident, you can bet that they will not feel confident in you.
+If you think that you lack leadership qualities, take a class in public speaking!
 Trust me it works!

 You need to live a healthy lifestyle